calimero-project/calimero-tools/README.md

 	java -jar calimero-tools-2.3-SNAPSHOT.jar read switch 1/2/1 --serial /dev/ttyS01

-Start process communication group monitoring for a TP1 KNX network (the default) using KNXnet/IP routing (`--routing`) in the multicast group `224.0.23.12`, and a specific local host address (`--localhost`, useful in multihoming to specify the outgoing network interface)
+Start process communication group monitoring for a TP1 KNX network (the default) using KNXnet/IP Routing in the multicast group `224.0.23.12`, and a specific local host address (`--localhost`, useful in multihoming to specify the outgoing network interface)

-	java -jar calimero-tools-2.3-SNAPSHOT.jar groupmon --routing --localhost 192.168.10.14 224.0.23.12
+	java -jar calimero-tools-2.3-SNAPSHOT.jar groupmon --localhost 192.168.10.14 224.0.23.12

 **Busmonitor**